rabanti-github/showbacklinks/README.md

 - Currently, every page shows its backlinks, also special pages and the home page
 - The backlink list uses quite some place at the moment (collapse function planned)
 - There are no options at the moment
-- The list of backlinks is currently sorted by date and nor alphabetically

 ## Support